anshubhatia1/ml-pipeline-test/README.md

 # ml-pipeline-test
-End to end understanding of Creating and using pipelines
+End to end understanding of Creating and using pipelines with DVC and AWS S3 for Data Tracking and Versioning